witchtropics/LPlaySite/recent research.markdown

 ## The Corpus

 This research project uses plain text files of Florida State Horticultural Proceedings from 1894 to 1922.
 These files were sourced from Archive.org and HathiTrust.
+The files found on Archive.org were scanned by Archive and were generally quite clean, but tables and two column text sections suffered greatly.
+The HathiTrust plain text files were similarly clean.